 The lateral raise is probably one of the most common shoulder exercises out there, and that’s not a bad thing.
 The lateral raise can help strengthen your entire shoulder, but it puts a specific emphasis on the sides of your deltoid muscles.
 Side note: your deltoid is split into three parts, front (anterior), side (lateral), and rear (posterior).

 You do a lateral raise by standing with dumbbells in your hands.
 Your feet should be about shoulder-width apart and your arms should be by your sides.
 From there you lift your arms upward and out to your sides slowly until your arms are parallel with the ground.

 This is how it works.
 First, grab a pair of dumbbells.
 Then, bend at the hip with your knees slightly bent.
 Keep bending until your upper body is near parallel with the ground.
 The closer you can get, the better.
 Hold one dumbbell in each hand and let your arms fall naturally toward the ground.
-Make sure you keep your core tight, and your lower back in a good, flat position.
+Make sure you keep your core tight, and your lower back in a flat, neutral position.